-(C) BOOSTER SEAT INSTALLATION A booster seat must be used in forward-facing position only.
+(C) BOOSTER SEAT INSTALLATION

+A booster seat must be used in forward-facing position only.

-A forward-facing child restraint system which belongs to a passenger risk group should never be installed on the front outside passenger seat with the passenger airbag manual onoff switch in the "ON" position, because the force of the deploying airbag could cause death or serious injury to the child in forward seating position.
-(For details, see "SRS driver airbag and front passenger airbag" in this Section.)
+A forward-facing child restraint system which belongs to a passenger risk group should never be installed on the right front passenger seat (bench seat) or front passenger seat (separate seats) with the passenger airbag off switch in the "AUTO" position, because the force of the deploying airbag could cause death or serious injury to the child in forward seating position.
+(For details, see "SRS driver airbag and front passenger airbag" on page 55 in this Section.)